If you're an enthusiast baker like me, then you will definitely want (HAVE) to try this no-knead focaccia bread recipe.

 - If it's difficult to stretch, leave it for 10 minutes and then continue stretching.
 After that leave the stretched dough for 30 minutes.

 - With wet hands, gently make random indentations on the dough.
 Place tomato on top.

-- In a bowl, mix 1 tbsp water with 1 tbsp olive oil to emulsify.
+- In a bowl, mix 1 tablespoon water with 1 tablespoon olive oil to emulsify.
 Then drizzle on top of the dough.
 Lastly sprinkle some dry oregano and sea salt flakes.